Lectures on LHC Physics: Higgs physics

 \subsubsection{Renormalization group analysis}

-Two additional theoretical constraints we can derive from the renormalization group equation of the Higgs potential, specifically from the \underline{renormalization scale dependence} of the self coupling $\lambda(Q^2)$.
+The unitarity condition derived above is the first of a series of theoretical constraints which we can derive as self consistency conditions on a Higgs boson turning the Standard Model with its particle masses into a renormalizable theory.
+We can derive two additional theoretical constraints from the renormalization group equation of the Higgs potential, specifically from the \underline{renormalization scale dependence} of the self coupling $\lambda(Q^2)$.
 Such a scale dependence arises automatically when we encounter ultraviolet divergences and absorb the $1/\epsilon$ poles into a minimal counter term.
-We will discuss this running of couplings in more detail in Section~\ref{sec:qcd_counter_terms} for the running QCD coupling $\alpha_s$.
-In the case of a running quartic Higgs coupling $\lambda$ the relevant $s$, $t$ and $u$-channel diagrams only depending on $\lambda$ itself are
+We will discuss this running of couplings in more detail in Section~\ref{sec:qcd_counter_terms} focussing on the running QCD coupling $\alpha_s$.
+In the case of a running quartic Higgs coupling $\lambda$ the one-loop $s$, $t$ and $u$-channel diagrams only depending on $\lambda$ itself are

 Skipping the calculation we quote the complete renormalization group equation including diagrams with the Higgs boson, the top quark and the weak gauge bosons inside the loops